wmaynard/dmz-service/MAILCHIMP_INTEROP.md

 HTTP 204 (No Content)
 ```

-Use `GET /status` to check the player's current subscription status, and `PATCH /subscription` to change it.
+Use `GET /status` to check the player's current subscription status and `PATCH /subscription` to change it.
 Be sure to include their player token in the request; this is how Platform will populate the necessary details.

 ## Important Notes

 * Since this is a third-party integration, there's no way for us to know exactly when a player unsubscribes from our mailing list.
-However, DMZ will check, on a timer, to update all of its player records against the information Mailchimp stores.
+However, DMZ uses a timer to update all of its player records against the information Mailchimp stores.
 So, if a player clicks "unsubscribe" from their email, we'll find out about it in a reasonable time window - just not instantly.
-Consequently, it is possible for the client to show some stale information for a brief amount of time.
+Consequently it is possible for the client to show some stale information for a brief amount of time.
 At the time of this writing, the time is set to 1 hour.
 Consider the following:
   * Player clicks `unsubscribe` from their email.
   * Player immediately opens the game and checks their subscription status.
   * The client may take anywhere from approximately 0-60 minutes to reflect the change, depending on where the timer is.